Yeferson Rodallega

-Yeferson Andrés Rodallega Paz (born 23 November 2000) is a Colombian footballer who plays as a left-back for Independiente Medellín, on loan from Envigado.
+Yeferson Andrés Rodallega Paz (born 23 November 2000) is a Colombian footballer who plays as a left-back for Once Caldas, on loan from Envigado.

 Career

 Born in Cali, Rodallega was an Envigado youth graduate.
 He made his first team – and Categoría Primera A – debut on 10 October 2020, coming on as a late substitute for Yadir Meneses in a 1–1 away draw against Deportivo Pereira.

 Rodallega was definitely promoted to the main squad for the 2021 season, and became a regular starter in the following year.
 He scored his first professional goal on 21 July 2023, netting a last-minute equalizer in a 1–1 away draw against La Equidad.

 On 13 February 2024, Rodallega moved abroad for the first time in his career, after being announced at Campeonato Brasileiro Série A side Atlético Goianiense on a one-year loan deal, with a buyout clause.